jbchouinard/goreminder/README.md

 MxRemind is a service for setting and receiving reminders via e-mail.

-MxRemind is not a mail server; it queries a mailbox using IMAP to fetch e-mails that set new reminders.
+MxRemind queries a mailbox using IMAP to fetch e-mails that set new reminders.
 Any e-mail in the mailbox that matches the reminder format will set a reminder for the sender.

 ## Installation